xxfoundation/elixxir-docs/multicast_channel.md

 The combination of a `ReplayCommand` which encapsulates an `UpdatePermissions` admin command indicates a case where the inner payload must be authenticated before the outer payload whereas the opposite evaluation order is used in all other cases of commands.
+If the admin's RSA ciphertext is properly decrypted with the RSA public key for the channel, then the `ECCPublicKey` field of the `UpdatePermissions` command is used to populate the client's book keeping regarding ECC public keys belonging to entities which are permitted to use the specified command, in this case the `ReplayCommand`.
+After that initial check the client must next check that the `ReplayCommand` itself has a valid `Signature` field which signs the encapsulated payload, the RSA encrypted `UpdatePermissions` command.

-Here's an example of a how we compose the replay payload such that it replays a `MuteUser` which was initially sent by a moderator, a client whose ECC public key was bestowed the authority to use the `MuteUser` command via the admin command `UpdatePermissions`:
+Here's an example of a how we compose the replay payload such that it replays a `MuteUser` which was initially sent by a moderator, a client whose ECC public key was bestowed the authority to use the `MuteUser` command via the previous admin command `UpdatePermissions`:

 ```
-	muteUserCommand = MuteUser{
+	mute_user_command = MuteUser{
 		LeasePeriod: lease,
 		ECCPublicKey: mallorys_ecc_pub_key,
-	},
+	}

+	userMessage = UserMessage{
+		RoundID: roundID,
+		Payload: mute_user_command,
+		ECCPublicKey: bob_ecc_pub_key,
+		Username: "BobbyShaftoe",
+		UsernameLease: username_lease,
+	}

 	replayCommand = ReplayCommand{
-		Payload: muteUserCommand,
+		Payload: userMessage,
 		EccPublicKey: bob_ecc_pub_key,
 		Signature: Sign(bob_ecc_priv_key, admin_ciphertext),
 		RID: roundID,